7Eddie20/Rebuild/README.md

 - Practice core topics: data types, conditionals, loops
 - Continue daily pushes and weekly reflections
 - Slowly add beginner-level DSA problems once C++ foundations are steady

----

-> “This is not a showcase.
-This is a rebuild.”
-Every commit here is proof of showing up.
-No shortcuts—just clarity and consistency